DevStakePool/DevStakePool/docs/stakepool_hw_wallet.md

 ```
 It will output `49817031`

+**NOTE:** In my case the transaction submission failed saying that the correct fee was 186225.
+You might have the same issue.

 Build the transaction draft.
 Remember the `--ttl` is the tip of the blockchain plus margin (use the relay viewer)
 ```shell
 #run on the block producer